AlexTarasenkoby/central_repository/README.md

-new changes in files have been done 6pm 09
+we are in previous state 6pm 09 minute